CycloneDX/guides/SBOM/en/0x52-Linking.md

 \emptyparagraph
 </div>

-The following example helps to illustrate what Component E may look like when represented in the BOM for Acme Application:
+The following example helps to illustrate what Component F may look like when represented in the BOM for Acme Application:

 ```json
 "components": [